-Will I have to have a medical for PIP?
+Will I have to have a medical assessment for PIP?

-If you claim PIP you are extremely likely to have to attend a face-to-face medical assessment, unless you have a terminal illness.
+If you claim PIP you are extremely likely to have to attend an assessment, unless you have a terminal illness.

 Medical assessments for PIP are taking twice as long on average as the DWP had expected them to.
-Instead of taking an hour to carry out the medical and write it up afterwards using PIPAT computer software, Atos and Capita health professionals are taking two hours on average.
+Instead of taking an hour to carry out the medical and write it up afterwards using PIPAT computer software, Atos and Capita health professionals have been taking up to two hours.